redhat-et/ekho/sequence-diagrams/device-plugin.md

 - DP interacts with the OPI to provision the appropriate VF/SF and not the CNI.
 The CNI is a simple binary that runs to completion.

+- The same scenario will work for Single Cluster or Multi-cluster.

 ## Opens

 - Is this even an option we want to consider? rather than just having a CNI-SHIM manage it all.
 CNI-SHIM means having a CNI control plane involved.